mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

-### Supporting flexible design practices
+### Flexible design practices to support agency

 <!-- NOTE - discuss the value of design stages? from PBL chapter -
 It would be vital to include this in Lit Review -->

-When designing program to prioritise learner engagement on to respond to their interests I found over structuring activity via design stages may be not be productive.
-The emerging process in this design related more closely to tinkering methodologies (previous explored).
-However, while tinkering and improvisational approaches have been advocated in the domains of hands-on STEM exhibits in museums as part of the Maker movement, they have been less adopted in the domain of learning computer coding.
+#### On limits of use of design stages to help learner agency

+PERHAPS DROP THIS PART ON STAGES - AS IT'S INCONCLUSIVE - EDIT IT DOWN

+Because of the common use of design stages as a conceptual design tool.
+And a prevalence of reesarch linking design thinking  stages  and coding.
+FIND DATa

+I coded data to that.

 When coding data a design cycle framework was one of the code structures.
 Ask / Imagine, Plan, Create, Test, Improve, Share.
 However, when coding I quick became aware that naturalistic practice rarely matched the progression of the design cycle.
 The stages were instead fragmented and sometimes happened in parallel.

+When designing program to prioritise learner engagement on to respond to their interests I found over structuring activity via design stages may be not be productive.
+The emerging process in this design related more closely to tinkering methodologies (previous explored).
+However, while tinkering and improvisational approaches have been advocated in the domains of hands-on STEM exhibits in museums as part of the Maker movement, they have been less adopted in the domain of learning computer coding.

 <!-- One side effect of coding by design cycle stage was to expose the limits of even an iterative cycle interpretation of the design process of these participants. -->

+There is little data on the effectiveness of value even of explicitly teaching design thinking / engineering stages.

 I did not give explicit facilitator input or guidance on the stages which may also have avoided norming participants towards such patterns.

 Another cause for a less stuctured was the use of a templated game which contained and which invited testing and sharing with after only quick changes.

 I propose designing for more chaotic practices can increase agency as it reduces a feeling of prescription that may reduce a feeling of agency.

+FIND MORE EVIDENCE FOR THIS.
+THIS IS LEARNER CHOICE OVER ACTIVITY / AND IN THE ORDER IN WHICH THINGS HAPPEN

+Similar to limits of the writing cycle in teaching [@kuby_rhizomatic_2016]

 While there is limited data as this was not a subject for participant interviews, and there is no comparative data here, this is an area that merits further investigation.
 There are parallels in existing research.